There are a million ways to invest in the stock market, and a hundred different approaches for every one of them.

 Buying a stock represents taking an ownership stake in a real business.
 Each additional share you own gives you a stronger voice in how the business should be run.

 Every time we make a recommendation, we also consider it as becoming a partial owner of a business.
-We want to invest in good companies, who are run by people we also consider to be “good company.”
+We want to invest in good companies that are run by people we also consider to be “good company.”

 That means looking for leadership teams with a track record of success and a bigger-picture strategy of how to profit from opportunities that arise in their market.
 The decisions they make will directly impact on our long-term investment returns.